Battle of Mogadishu (1993): Bloody Monday raid

 According to the Red Cross, there were 215 Somalis casualties, although in the aftermath of the attack they were able to survey the dead and injured at only two of the hospitals in Mogadishu.
-Human Rights Watch declared that the attack "looked like mass murder" and an American reporter who was present on the scene said that the raid was far deadlier than U.S. and U.N. officials acknowledged.
+Human Rights Watch declared that the attack "looked like mass murder" and an American reporter who was present on the scene said that the raid was far deadlier than US and UN officials acknowledged.
 An SNA official reported 73 were killed including many prominent clan elders, a charge UNOSOM denied.
-Bowden noted that every eyewitness he interviewed placed the number of dead at 70 or more and that former ambassador and U.S. special envoy to Somalia Robert B. Oakley accepted this figure.
+Bowden noted that every eyewitness he interviewed placed the number of dead at 70 or more and that former ambassador and US special envoy to Somalia Robert B. Oakley accepted this figure.
 He further noted that many of those interviewed, including non-Somali aid workers, would say that many of those killed in the attack had been well-respected moderates opposed to Aidid.
-Regardless of the meeting's true intent, the attack is generally considered as the most significant of the many incidents that occurred in 1993 that caused many Somalis to turn against UNOSOM II, especially the U.S. contingent.
+Regardless of the meeting's true intent, the attack is generally considered as the most significant of the many incidents that occurred in 1993 that caused many Somalis to turn against UNOSOM II, especially the US contingent.

 The raid exposed deep rifts and created dissension amongst the UNOSOM II coalition, which consequently began fraying the cohesion and unity of the operation.
-The head of the UNOSOM II Justice Division would criticize the raid in a memo to head of UNOSOM.
+The head of the UNOSOM II Justice Division would criticize the raid in a memo to the head of UNOSOM.
 Further criticism of the raid came from numerous contributing states, most notably the Italian contingent, who threatened to pull out of the whole operation citing concerns that the escalation was indicative that relief role of UNOSOM II had been overtaken by an American-led war.
 Italy, which had ruled Somalia as a colonial territory for half a century, believed that the unprecedented attack threatened to widen the civil war and turn the Somalis against UNOSOM.
 Intense diplomatic efforts were made in order to avert a major split in UNOSOM II.
 Several UNOSOM contingents ceased their participation in operations against Aidid upon receiving orders from their governments, weakening the already fragile command authority.
 Additionally, many humanitarian efforts came to a halt, and numerous NGOs expressed their disapproval of UNOSOM.
 The strike caused an outcry among UN civilian staffers and disenchantment over the direction of UNOSOM II for employees of the humanitarian section.
 Several UN officials resigned in protest, including the top UNOSOM II Justice Division official, Ann Wright.
 Many of those who stayed would comment to reporters that the UN had relinquished its moral authority in its war against Aidid.
-The dissension in the U.N. ranks with the Italians and others over what had occurred on July 12, 1993 led to a significant lull in UNOSOM operations in Mogadishu until the August 8, 1993 killings of American soldiers.
+The dissension in the UN ranks with the Italians and others over what had occurred on 12 July 1993 led to a significant lull in UNOSOM operations in Mogadishu until the 8 August 1993 killings of American soldiers.